transdigiware/blockchain/howto/ibp-console-smart-contracts-v14.md

 **Target audience:** This topic is designed for network operators who are responsible for creating, monitoring, and managing the blockchain network.
 Additionally, application developers might be interested in the sections that reference how to create a smart contract.

+While the terms "smart contract" and "chaincode" are often used interchangeably, "smart contracts" refers to the business logic that governs transactions and access to its data, while "chaincode" refers to the larger infrastructure of packages and other code that encompasses a smart contract.
+{: important}

 Smart contracts are installed on peers and then instantiated on channels. **All members that want to submit transactions or read data by using a smart contract need to install the contract on their peer.** A smart contract is defined by its name and version.
 Therefore, both the name and version of the installed contract need to be consistent across all peers on the channel that plan to run the smart contract.

 After a smart contract is installed on the peers, a single network member instantiates the contract on the channel.
 The network member needs to have joined the channel in order to perform this action.
 Instantiation updates the ledger with the initial data that is used by the smart contract, and then starts smart contract pods.
 The peers can then use the smart contract.